-In this second interview of a 3-part blog series, Lesley Logan, author of Profitable Pilates, offers advice to new and experienced Pilates instructors for getting started, tips for success, and learning from mistakes.
+In this second interview of a 3-part blog series, Lesley Logan, author of Profitable Pilates: Everything But the Exercises, offers advice to new and experienced Pilates instructors for getting started, tips for success, and learning from mistakes.

 I’m interested in starting my own Pilates business.
 Given your extensive range of knowledge and expertise, what advice would you give me to help me succeed from Day 1?

 - Start small, you can always grow your business.
 It’s really hard to pull back if you start out too big.
 For example: You may want to create the most beautiful studio in the world, and offer all kinds of classes.
 If it’s just you, though, and you don’t have a strong client base yet, what you really need is just enough space for your equipment.
 It’s better to outgrow your space than to go broke because you went too big too fast.
 That may be very hard to recover from.

 - Develop an online presence.
 A simple website and a Facebook page will do.
 You also need to be “Googleable.”
 Get on Yelp.
 These are all things that you must have.
 Ask your friends and clients to write and post reviews.
 Something like 60 percent of a customer’s decision on whether or not to buy your service has already been made before they walk through your door.

 - Get to know your neighbors!
 Even though we do so much online, your neighbors are your best referrals.
 Local nail salons, schools, sporting goods stores—they should know that you exist and who you are.